 Another reason why your AC unit will leak is from the formation and melting of ice on the components, which can happen for several reasons.
 The first is a low charge pressure.
 When the pressure is low the temperature inside the evaporator coil can actually drop in temperature and cause the humidity pulled from the air to freeze on the coil and then drip off later onto the walls or ceiling.

 4. Low Air Flow

 The fourth reason is the low air flow.
 Not having enough air flowing over the evaporator coil can cause ice to form, like the above reason.
 This can be problematic for an AC unit because forming ice insulates the coil from the air blowing over it, causing it to stay cold, and causes more ice to form – creating a cycle.
 Things like dirty filters are the most common cause of this (so change your filters regularly), less common issues are fan related.

 Have A Leak Or Need Preventative Maintenance?
 Call The Air Conditioning Experts Today!

-The good news about an air conditioning leak is that most of the time it can be fixed without too much fuss.
+The good news about a residential and commercial air conditioning leaking water is that most of the time it can be fixed without too much fuss.
 However, you can avoid an emergency call simply by having regularly scheduled maintenance performed.
 Now that monsoon season is here and the humidity has increased, air conditioning leakage is more common.
 So before the next big storm hits the valley, and you need AC repair, give us a call now or click on the button below to learn more about our maintenance services, which could prevent this issue from happening.
 One of our expert air conditioning technicians will effectively and quickly service your unit.